dataspecer/ds-wdoi/source/preprocessing/README.md

 ## Semantic modification (4. phase)

 The phase loads all the transformed data into a memory and does a semantic checking and modification to the entities.
 Subsequently it saves them to two files.
-Which then can be loaded to the server instance.
+Which then can be loaded to the server instance and to the ES search.
-This phase was added because this part also takes quite a bit of time (which was unexpected).
+This phase was moved here from server, because this part also takes quite a bit of time (which was unexpected at first).
 The main script is `4_modification.py`

 - input: